 When a dog eats the feces of another animal (especially another dog or a cat), he is at risk for ingesting the eggs of intestinal parasites and potentially harmful bacteria that can easily lead to illness.
 A dog that is known to eat the feces of other animals should have a fecal analysis by your veterinarian frequently.

 Perhaps the worst effect of a dog eating poop is the foul breath you have to smell.
 Home dental care can help the breath, but it's ideal to prevent stool-eating altogether.

 How can I stop my dog from eating poop?

 Once you have ruled out medical problems as a cause for the coprophagia, you are left with addressing the behavior.
 Because stool-eating is generally a self-rewarding behavior, it is difficult to stop.

-Another method to prevent coprophagia is to add something to your dog's diet that makes the stool unpalatable.
-These products will not work for all dogs, but it will generally not harm your dog to try (as long as your dog is not allergic to any to the ingredients).
+One more method to prevent coprophagia is to add something to your dog's diet that makes the stool unpalatable.
+These products will not work for all dogs, but it will generally not harm your dog to try (as long as your dog is not allergic to any of the ingredients).
 Be sure to choose a product that is labeled for dogs, such as "For-Bid" or "Deter."
-As your veterinarian about the safest and most effective products to prevent poop eating in dogs.
+As your veterinarian about the safest and most effective products to prevent poop eating dogs.